-31 December 31 December 42 months and d 2019 2018 12 months ended £ t Net cash flows used in operating activities (2,403,943) (1,790,183) Net cash used in investing activities (4,121,422) (3,131,616) Net cash flow generated from financing activities 18,241,205 1,847,634 Net increase/(decrease) in cash and cash equivalents 11,715,840 (3,074,164)
+31 December 2020 31 December 2019 12 months ended £ £ Net cash flows used in operating activities [(3,170,447)] (2,403,943) Net cash used in investing activities (4,001,739) (4,121,422) Net cash flow generated from financing activities 93,000 18,241,205 Net increase/(decrease) in cash and cash equivalents (7,079,186) 11,715,840

-The net cash flows used in operating activities for the twelve months ended 31 December 2019 and 31 December 2018 are driven by activities in the management of the Araguaia and Vermelho Projects.
-These management activities were higher during 2019 as a direct result of the increase in levels of operational activity as a result of the Vermelho Pre-Feasibility Study work streams, as well as work to advance Araguaia towards being construction ready and securing the required project finance package.
+The net cash flows used in operating activities for the twelve months ended 31 December 2020 and 31 December 2019 are driven by activities in the management of the Araguaia and Vermelho Projects.
+These management activities were broadly similar during both period as a result of higher expenditure during 2019 as a result of the Vermelho Pre-Feasibility Study work streams, with increased levels of expenditure during 2020 as a result of greater levels of work to advance Araguaia towards being construction ready and securing the required project finance package.
 See 'Results from Operations' for further analysis.

-Cash used in investing activities has increased to £4,121,422 in the twelve months ended 31 December 2018 when compared to £3,131,616 in the twelve months ended 31 December 2018.
-The higher spend during 2019 compared to 2018 is a result of the increased level of expenditure related to the Pre-Feasibility Study that was completed during the year for the Vermelho Project as well as the \$1,850,000 deferred consideration paid to Vale.
+Cash used in investing activities has decreased to £4,001,739 in the twelve months ended 31 December 2020 when compared to £4,121,422 in the twelve months ended 31 December 2019.
+The expenditure was entirely on the groups Araguaia project during the period as a result of undertaken value engineering work to advance the project towards being construction ready.

-Cashflows from financing activity in 2019 were due to the closing of a royalty on the Araguaia project of \$25 million and in 2018 were due to the completion of a placing of ordinary shares undertaken in Canada for £2.2 million, in January 2018.
+Cashflows from financing activity in 2020 were due to an employee exercising options, where as in 2019 it was driven the closing of a royalty on the Araguaia project of \$25 million.